-Wow!
-What a year indeed!
-We’re a few weeks into 2019 and it’s taken a while for me to process and really appreciate what happened in 2018 – it has been a bit of whirlwind and so much has changed.
-I still don’t think I really give myself credit for the work I’ve done and what I’ve achieved but hopefully writing it out for you to read will help.
+Wow what a year indeed!
+We’re a few weeks into 2019 and it’s taken a while for me to process and appreciate what happened in 2018.
+It has been a bit of whirlwind and so much has changed.
+I still don’t think I really give myself credit for the work I’ve done and what I’ve achieved.
+Hopefully writing it out for you to read will help.

-The year started with me working full-time as a Personal Assistant (PA) in a private hospital and I hated it, I felt like my soul was being sucked out of me every day.
+The year started with me working full-time as a Personal Assistant (PA) in a private hospital.
+I hated it, I felt like my soul was being sucked out of me every day.

-That’s probably a bit dramatic but being a PA didn’t bring me any joy and I’d already qualified as a Sports Massage Practitioner so was eager to start my new business.
+That’s probably a bit dramatic but being a PA didn’t bring me any joy.
+I’d already qualified as a Sports Massage Practitioner so was eager to start my new business.

 I have to be honest, my confidence wasn’t in a great place so the idea of launching a new business was a little bit daunting.

-I’m not someone who will easily ask for help but I knew I needed someone who didn’t know me, would be completely honest with me and also give me a kick up the *** when I was allowing fear to stop me from progressing.
+I’m not someone who will easily ask for help.
+I knew I needed someone who didn’t know me.
+Who would be completely honest with me.
+Also someone who would give me a kick up the *** when I was allowing fear to stop me from progressing.

 I made the call and arranged counselling.
-He was amazing and encouraged me to put myself and my health before everyone else in my life.
-He taught me that I had to prioritise my feelings as I had a habit of putting other people’s feeling first and going along with what other people wanted even if it was detrimental to my happiness.
+He was amazing and encouraged me to put myself and my health before everyone else.
+He taught me that I had to prioritise my feelings over other people’s.
+I used to go along with what other people wanted even if it was detrimental to my happiness.

-My counsellor explained that I needed to focus on pushing myself out of my comfort zone as this will help to increase my confidence little by little.
-Not the big ‘jump out of a plane’ stuff but the smaller stuff, the ‘go to the cinema by myself’ stuff – this is something I never had the courage to do for fear of other people judging me for being on my own.
+My counsellor explained that I needed to focus on pushing myself out of my comfort zone.
+This will help to increase my confidence little by little.
+Not the big ‘jump out of a plane’ stuff but the smaller stuff, the ‘go to the cinema by myself’ stuff.
+This is something I never had the courage to do for fear of other people judging me for being on my own.

-I’ve made a lot of changing to my life since 1st January 2018 and here are just some of them:
+I’ve made a lot of changing to my life since 1st January 2018 and here are just some of them.
+I have:

-- I’ve restarted doing yoga a few times a week and add my strength training onto the end of each session so I have no excuse.
+- Restarted doing yoga a few times a week.
+I’ve added my strength training onto the end of each session so I have no excuse.

-- I’ve started swimming and cycling again after over 25 years of refusing to do both due to lack of self-esteem and confidence.
+- Started swimming and cycling again after over 25 years of refusing to do both due to lack of self-esteem and confidence.

-- I completed the Bournemouth marathon and got a PB!
+- Completed the Bournemouth marathon and got a PB!

-- I hurt my back and had to cancel clients – I actually took my own advice about healing and let my body recover properly.
+- Hurt my back and had to cancel clients.
+I actually took my own advice about healing and let my body recover properly.

-- I’ve decluttered my house and given a lot of items to charity.
+- Decluttered my house and given a lot of items to charity.
 I’ve also sold some on Facebook Marketplace which is so easy and convenient.

-- I have turned my spare room into a proper office where I enjoy spending time.
+- Turned my spare room into a proper office where I enjoy spending time.

-- I’ve also met with other small business owners regarding future collaboration
+- Met with other small business owners regarding future collaboration

-- I even turned down a massage job at the Def Leopard concert as it would’ve meant rearranging or cancelling my own clients and they are my priority.
+- Turned down a massage job at the Def Leopard concert as it would’ve meant rearranging or cancelling my own clients and they are my priority.

-- I’ve spent a lot of quality time with my dog, Winston, who is getting on a bit and turned into a little old man.
+- Spent a lot of quality time with my dog, Winston, who is getting on a bit and turned into a little old man.

-The biggest change of 2018 was when I made the decision to leave the safety of my full-time job with a guaranteed income and go it alone to become a full-time self-employed Sports Massage Practitioner.
+The biggest change of 2018 was when I made the decision to leave the safety of my full-time job with a guaranteed income.
+I decided to go it alone and become a full-time self-employed Sports Massage Practitioner.